Kuzaki/ingamelogger/README.md

 C_CHAT packets should be correctly inputed or else it may cause the packet blocking commands(return false) on all C_CHAT hooks to fail.
 The only right packet to log for this is C_CHAT<1>.
 Make sure message displayed is 'Logging C_CHAT 1' before starting.
 You should restart the console before proceeding if wrong C_CHAT version is logged, as ur subsequent messages will be sent to servers, not even the no-more-command-typos module can prevent that.
 Try not to link anything in your chat or it breaks the notif function using sys messages.

-S_CHAT hook is abit wonky when system msg feature is used, it doesnt display it properly on system messages, probably due to the fact that links cannt be displayed on chat.
+S_CHAT hook is abit wonky when system msg feature is used, it doesnt display it properly on system messages, probably due to the fact that links cannot be displayed on system messages.
 The module will silence all S_CHAT hooking from displaying in system messages.
 However, it will still be logged in .json file properly.

 ## Log files
 Log files are created by default whenever !logger start command is used and successfully completes and is stored in same folder as index.js of this module.
 New Logs files are created when the date and hour changes for better recording.
 Logs have time of log attached to the entry.
 To change this, modify datehour (slice less end strings if you do not want to create logs files every hour).
-The name of the log files created not using raw hook is in format of 'log (date) (hour)'.json

 Date string format example: 'Mon Feb 31 2017 00:33:00 GMT+0800 (Malay Peninsula Standard Time)'

+The name of the log files created not using raw hook is in format of 'log (date) (hour)'.json.

 Data format for defined hooks: [timestamp][packetname+version number](order hooked) count: {data string}
 - Example: [5:08:34] [C_PLAYER_LOCATION *](-999) 3 : {data}

+The name of the log files created using raw hook is in format of 'log_raw (packet name) (date) (hour)'.json.
+Packet name is 'All' if all raw packets are logged ('*')

-Data format for raw hooks: [timestamp] : From server? 'yes/no' (packetname) 'data' .
-Will log until console is teriminated.
+Data format for raw hooks: [timestamp] : From server? 'yes/no' (packetname) 'data'
 - Example [4:47:08]: From server?
 Yes (S_RESPONSE_GAMESTAT_PONG) 040080e8

 ## TODO